Epilogue Learn Centre

 Finally, becoming separated from your spouse or partner has no affect on your Will.
 Since most couples leave all or a significant portion of their assets to each other, separation is an important time to update your Will.
 Otherwise, your estranged spouse could end up receiving your assets, even though this is not want you want anymore.

 A Will only deals with what happens once you are no longer alive.
-Powers of Attorney, on the other hand, operate if you are alive but not mentally capable of making decisions for yourself.
+Incapacity documents, on the other hand, operate if you are alive but not mentally capable of making decisions for yourself.
 This could be as a result of an accident or a gradual, age-related decrease in your cognitive abilities.

-The authority granted under a Power of Attorney for Property is a very broad.
+The authority granted under a Power of Attorney for Property (in Ontario) or an Enduring Power of Attorney (in Alberta) is a very broad.
 It allows the person you appoint to step directly into your shoes if you become incapable, and to do virtually anything that you were able to do when you were capable.
 The only thing they cannot do is change your Will.

 The person you appoint will get access to your bank accounts and investments.
 They will manage these funds and use them to pay your expenses (rent, utility bills, etc.) for you.
 This person will also be responsible for filing your annual income taxes.
-If you need to move (e.g. to an assisted-care facility), the person appointed under your POA for Property would have the authority to sell your house on your behalf.
+If you need to move (e.g. to an assisted-care facility), the person appointed to make financial decisions for you would have the authority to sell your house on your behalf.

 This person would have a legal obligation to manage your assets in your best interests.
 Their responsibility is to apply your funds for your benefit and not for themselves or anyone else (other than your dependants).

-Your Power of Attorney for Personal Care authorizes someone to made decisions regarding your personal and health care on your behalf, in case you ever become incapable of making these decisions on your own.
+Your Power of Attorney for Personal Care (in Ontario) and your Personal Directive (in Alberta) authorizes someone to made decisions regarding your personal and health care on your behalf, in case you ever become incapable of making these decisions on your own.

 These types of decisions could touch on matters regarding your health care, nutrition, shelter, clothing, hygiene, or safety.
 Decisions could include whether you should remain in your home or be moved to an assisted-care facility, when you need to visit a doctor, and even decisions regarding your end-of-life care.

-If you have any wishes regarding your personal and/or health care, you can write these down for your attorney for personal care, or tell your attorney for personal care about them, while you are capable.
+If you have any wishes regarding your personal and/or health care, you can write these down talk to the person you've appointed while you are capable.